opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param mask: optional operation mask, 8-bit single channel array, that specifies elements of the output array to be changed.

-The function calculates per-element bit-wise inversion of the source array:
+The function calculates per-element bit-wise inversion of the input array:

 .. math::

     \texttt{dst} (I) =  \neg \texttt{src} (I)

-In case of a floating-point source array, its machine-specific bit representation (usually IEEE754-compliant) is used for the operation.
+In case of a floating-point input array, its machine-specific bit representation (usually IEEE754-compliant) is used for the operation.
 In case of multi-channel arrays, each channel is processed independently.